tkushner/nnSensitivity-hscc2020/README.md

 REQUIREMENTS:

-1. Basic: python3 with numpy, pandas, csv, os and matplotlib package installed.
+1. Basic: python3 with numpy, pandas, csv, os, matplotlib and gurobipy (see below) packages installed.

 2. GUROBI library (please install version 8.1.1).
 The only library that is needed is the MILP solver Gurobi.
 It's free